haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 ## Index of disorders/conditions that will likely be discussed (just a tentative list to add to)

-1. Alzhiemer's, Parkinson's, Huntington's, Prion diseases, ALS
+1. Brain tumors
-2. Vestibular schwannoma, meningioma, pituitary adenoma
+2. Neurodegenerative diseases
 3. Spina bifida, Waardenburg-Hirschsprung disease
 4. Sensorineural hearing loss
 5. Anxiety and depression